GVAC & GVA Financial Policies and Procedures

 - Procurement of assets

 In order to assure each Academy’s financial integrity, the GVA Board shall determine and set aside sums for the School as contingency reserve to be included in each general fund budget to avoid borrowing money to conduct operations and a reserve for the possible purchase of the facility.
-Assets, funds, liabilities and financial records of the School shall be kept separate from the assets, funds, liabilities and financial records of any person, entity or other organization, including the Global Village Charter Collaborative.
+Assets, funds, liabilities and financial records of the School shall be kept separate from the assets, funds, liabilities and financial records of any person, entity or other organization, including the Global Village Academy Collaborative.

 Legal Ref.: C.R.S.
 7-123-102

 3.1 General The annual budget is the financial plan for the operation of the Collaborative and the Academy.
-It provides the framework for both expenditures and revenues for the year and translates into financial terms the educational programs and priorities of the each organization in the Collaborative.
+It provides the framework for both expenditures and revenues for the year and translates into financial terms the educational programs and priorities of each organization in the Collaborative.

 Legal Ref.: C.R.S.
 22-44-101 through 22-44-117